MrBhendel/2Time/README.md

 -rw-r--r--  1 bhendel bhendel 621865 Jun 14 14:36 Twenty Thousand Leagues under the Sea.txt
 ```

 Now we generate our corpus.
-All files in the target folder as well as its subdirectories will be added to the corpus.
+All files in the target folder as well as in its subdirectories will be added to the corpus.

 ```
 bhendel@workstation:~$ java -jar 2Time.jar --inputDir corpusData --outputCorpus verne.corpus